 The result above has a direct physical interpretation.
 Sticking to the standard interpretation of quantum mechanics, given a normalized smooth physical solution $\psi$, the value

-defines the current density at time $t\in\bR^3$.
-A regularization consists in the substitution
+defines the \textbf{current density} at time $t\in\bR^3$.
+A regularization consists in the replacement

-which has to be interpreted as the (regularized) current density at time $t$.
-If we are given a system with more then one particle, the total current density consists of the sum of the single densities.
-In particular the series in the left-hand side of (\ref{infinitedistrib}) can be understood as \textit{the current density of the system where all the states (a Hilbert basis to more precise) in $\mathscr{H}$ are occupied.} Notice that this is finite also for infinite dimensional subspaces like $\sol^- $.
-Nevertheless, in the limit $\varepsilon\to 0$, this sum generally diverges.
-In order to get a finite quantity, one can proceed as follows.
+which is to be interpreted as the (regularized) current density at time $t$.
+If we are given a system with more then one particle, the total current density consists in the sum of the individual densities.
+In particular, the series on the left-hand side of (\ref{infinitedistrib}) can be understood as \textit{the current density of the system where all the states (a Hilbert basis to more precise) in $\mathscr{H}$ are occupied.} Notice that this is finite also for infinite dimensional subspaces like $\sol^- $.
+Nevertheless, in the limit $\varepsilon\searrow 0$, this sum generally diverges.
+In order to get a finite quantity, one proceeds as follows.